 Breast augmentation is the enhancement of breast size and shape with breast implants.
 Although this procedure has been one of the most popular in cosmetic plastic surgery for several years, myths surrounding breast augmentation continue to swirl across the internet.
 To make matters worse, the spread of misinformation is often coupled with poor examples of what it means to enlarge the breasts.
-At Kovanda Plastic Surgery, we want to help our patients discern fact from fiction.
+At Kovanda Aesthetic Surgery, we want to help our patients discern fact from fiction.
 Here, we will look at a few of the myths that may be keeping you from taking the next step toward your selected procedure.

 Bigger implants are better